StephenWelch/stephenwelch.github.io/README.md

 # This is my website.
-I use it to familiarize myself with the basics of HTML and CSS.
+I use it to teach myself a bit of HTML and CSS, as well as provide some information about myself.